DevMountain/iOS-Public/Afternoon Projects/Unit 4 - Obj-C/Day 1/Journal-C-master/README.md

 Build a view that provides editing and view methodality for a single entry.
 You will use a UITextField to capture the title, a UITextView to capture the body, a UIButton to save, and a UIButton to clear the title and body text areas.

 Your Detail View should follow the 'updateWith' pattern for updating the view elements with the details of a model object.
-To follow this pattern, the developer adds an 'updateWith' method that takes a model object.
+To follow this pattern, the developer adds an 'updateViews' method.
 The method updates the view with details from the model object.

+Inside your Detail View's `h` file, create an `Entry` object that will act as a 'landing pad', and when it's set the views will update with that entries property.

-1. Add an 'updateWith' method that takes a model object as a parameter (in this case, an Entry)
+1. Add an 'updateViews' method that takes no parameters
-2. Implement the 'updateWith' methods to update all view elements that reflect details about the model object (in this case, the titleTextField and bodyTextView)
+2. Implement the 'updateViews' methods to update all view elements that reflect details about the model object if it exists (in this case, the titleTextField and bodyTextView)

 This view needs to serve as a reading and editing view.
 You will add a UITextField to display the title (titleTextField) and a UITextView to display the body text (bodyTextView), a 'Clear' button that resets both fields, and a 'Save' button that saves the new or changed entry.